-Before there was the gym, fitness studio, or fancy exercise contraption, there was simply the great outdoors and outdoor fitness.
-No expensive memberships, smelly changing rooms, or judgmental strangers, and plenty of natural obstacles to challenge even the most fit individual.
+No expensive memberships, smelly changing rooms, or judgmental strangers, and plenty of natural obstacles to challenge even the fittest individuals.

 Even though you might want to give it your all, it’s important to remember that unless you’re frequently working out in nature, your body is used to a more regulated climate- especially if your local gym is air-conditioned.

 Warming up prior to exercise helps get blood pumping to your muscles and raises your body temperature, effectively prepping the body for cardiovascular exercise.
-Warming up your muscles is key in order to prevent stiffness and injury, and to make sure you’re giving your best effort.
+Warming up your muscles is key to preventing stiffness and injury, and to make sure you’re giving your best effort.

 Equally as important in preventing injury and stimulating the process of muscle growth is the cool down.
 Make sure to block out about 10 minutes to stretch out your joints and muscles, especially in the legs and back- and don’t be afraid to hold each stretch, even if they’re a little uncomfortable.

-For many of us, the weather has firmly turned for the better.
-The elevated temperatures mean that there’s plenty of good energy and motivation that can help you blast through your fitness goals, indoors or out.
+During the summer, when the weather has firmly turned for the better, the elevated temperatures mean that there’s plenty of good energy and motivation that can help you blast through your fitness goals, indoors or out.